-The school curriculum provides full-time supervised education for pupils of compulsory school age and aims to:
+The school curriculum provides full-time supervised education for pupils of compulsory school age and aims to encourage all pupils to be High Performance Learners by:

-- Develop an enjoyment of and a commitment to learning which support the best possible progress and highest attainment for all pupils and encourages each girl to be a lifelong learner; - Build on pupils' strengths, interests and experiences and develop their confidence in their capacity to learn and work independently and collaboratively; - Equip pupils with the essential skills of speaking, listening, literacy, numeracy and information and communication technology; - Promote an enquiring mind and the capacity to think critically and rationally; - Contribute to the pupils' sense of identity through knowledge and understanding of the spiritual, social and cultural heritages locally, nationally and internationally; - Give pupils experience in linguistic, mathematical, scientific, technological, human and social, physical and aesthetic and creative education; - Enable pupils to think creatively, to solve problems and to make a difference for the better; - Develop pupils' physical skills and encourage them to pursue a healthy lifestyle and to keep themselves and others safe, including online; - Enable pupils to gain insights into the origins and practices of their own cultures and into those of the wider community.
+- Developing an enjoyment of and a commitment to learning which support the best possible progress and highest attainment and performance for all pupils and encourages each girl to be a lifelong learner; - Building on pupils' strengths, interests and experiences and develop their confidence in their capacity to learn and work independently and collaboratively; - Equipping pupils with the essential skills of speaking, listening, literacy, numeracy and information and communication technology; - Promoting an agile, enquiring mind and the capacity to think critically and rationally; - Contributing to the pupils' sense of identity through knowledge and understanding of the spiritual, social and cultural heritages locally, nationally and internationally (showing empathy and concern for society); - Giving pupils experience in linguistic, mathematical, scientific, technological, human and social, physical and aesthetic and creative education; - Enabling pupils to think creatively, to solve problems and to make a difference for the better; - Developing pupils' physical skills and encourage them to pursue a healthy lifestyle and to keep themselves and others safe, including online; - Enabling pupils to gain insights into the origins and practices of their own cultures and into those of the wider community.

 The curriculum throughout the School will encourage social, moral, spiritual and cultural aspects of development and will promote the fundamental British values of democracy, the rule of law, individual liberty, and mutual respect and tolerance of those with different faiths and beliefs.
+The curriculum will embed the High Performance Learning framework in all subjects.